eregs/regulations-site/README.md

 ## Additional front end information

 ### Running Grunt tasks
 There are a number of tasks configured in [Gruntfile.js](https://github.com/eregs/regulations-site/blob/master/Gruntfile.js).
 On the last lines, you will find tasks that group subtasks into common goals.
-Running ```grunt build``` will run unit, functional and lint tests, and compress static assets.
-Its recommended that you run this task before deploying changes.
+Running `grunt test` will run unit, functional and lint tests.

 ### Unit and Functional Tests
 The Grunt build will run a suite of Selenium tests written in Python and a small suite of [Mocha.js](http://visionmedia.github.io/mocha/) unit tests.
 All tests run in [Sauce Labs](https://saucelabs.com).
-These tests run as part of the ```grunt build``` tasks.
+These tests run as part of the `grunt test` task.
 To use these, a little extra environment setup is required.

 #### Sauce Labs Configuration
 After you create a [Sauce Labs](https://saucelabs.com) account: